Home / Recipes / How To Make Chilli Oil

-How To Make Chilli Oil
+How to Make Chili Oil

 Homemade Chilli Oil

-Ingredients for homemade chilli oil
+Ingredients for making Sechuan chili oil

-Ingredients For Homemade Chilli Oil:
+Ingredients For Chinese Chili Oil:

 • Oil: I use canola oil in this recipe.
 You can use other oil.
 Olive oil is a good alternative.
 But it does turn cloudy when you store it in the fridge.